Skip to main content

 Ćevapi (Ćevapčići)

-Ultimate Croatian street food - small hand-made sausages from minced beef, lamb, or pork seasoned with salt, pepper, garlic, onion, and paprika.
-Served with warm flatbread (lepinja), chopped onions, sour cream, and ajvar (red pepper sauce).
-Balkan BBQ tradition.
+Croatia's defining street food: small hand-formed sausages of minced beef, lamb, or pork seasoned with salt, pepper, garlic, onion, and paprika.
+They come with warm flatbread (lepinja), chopped onions, sour cream, and ajvar (red pepper sauce), part of the wider Balkan grill tradition.

 Fritule